BradleyCodeU/bradleycodeu.github.io/_gdad/arcade/sharkAttack.md

 1. Just below your "change score" block, add a blue "if true then" block from the Logic menu.
 From Game menu drag a purple "game over lose" block inside the "if true then" block.
 Switch LOSE to WIN.
 Replace "true" with a blue "0 < 0" block from the Logic menu.
 Drag in the pink "score" variable from the Info menu.
 Change 0 to some other number like 10.
 1. At the bottom-center of the screen rename your project and click the Save button.

-Show Mr Riley your finished project, how you win the game, and how you lose.
+Show Mr Riley your finished project including how you win and how you lose.

 ## Additional Tutorials